What is Fiscal Decentralization?

 Government operational and fiscal decentralization leads to improved local decision-making, infrastructure development and service delivery, however, many countries struggle to achieve the benefits of decentralization, delegation, and devolution.
 Challenges include accountability, capacity, coordination, discretion, technology, and variability.

-In our experience from working in countries such as Kosovo, Mongolia, Sierra Leone, Liberia, Afghanistan and Timor-Leste, we have seen that the improvements flowing from a successful fiscal decentralization program only accrue when there is high quality governance in the decentralized agencies of the national and sub-national governments.
+In our experience from working in countries such as Kosovo, Mongolia, Sierra Leone, Liberia and Timor-Leste, we have seen that the improvements flowing from a successful fiscal decentralization program only accrue when there is high quality governance in the decentralized agencies of the national and sub-national governments.
 Especially when there are high levels of accountability within the sub-national governments (SNGs) and integrated financial rules between the national government and the decentralized agencies.

 Because Sub National Governments Manage Significant Funds